-We have constituted a national and international network of institutes or groups promoting interactions between science and history and philosophy of science (HPS).
-Different common initiatives will be taken by the members of this network (joint conferences, publications, student exchanges, etc.)
+We have constituted an international network of institutes or groups promoting interactions between science and history and philosophy of science (HPS).
+The members of this network organize many different activities in common: joint conferences, publications, exchanges of students and faculty members, etc.

 Arizona State U

-Jane Maienschein’s team at Arizona State University specializes in the history and philosophy of biology (especially embryology, genetics, and cell biology) and the way biology, bioethics, and bio-policy play out in society.
+The Center for Biology and Society at the Arizona State University promotes research, education, and engagement related to study of the life sciences and their interconnections with society.
+The team around the center's director Jane Maienschein specializes in the history and philosophy of biology (especially embryology, genetics, and cell biology) and the way biology, bioethics, and bio-policy play out in society.

 Egenis (University of Exeter, UK) dedicates to researching the nature, historical precedents, and philosophical, social, and scientific implications of the modern biosciences.
-Internationally recognized for its strongly interdisciplinary research culture, Egenis pioneers new approaches to understanding all aspects of the life sciences — whether the effects on families of mental health diagnoses, the classification of microbes, or the impact of open data on researchers in low-resource environments.
+Internationally recognized for its strongly interdisciplinary research culture, Egenis pioneers new approaches to understanding all aspects of the life sciences.
 The Director of Egenis is Professor John Dupré.

 IAS San Sebastian